Rumors around the Nintendo Switch 2 have been thin on the ground as of late, to the extent that we may not see a new Switch console for some time yet.

-Nintendo doesn't necessarily need a system as powerful as Sony's and Microsoft's upcoming console (the Switch has done just fine against PS4 and Xbox One), but a significant power boost could make the company's hybrid console even more appealing for fans of big third-party franchises.
+Nintendo doesn't necessarily need a system as powerful as the best gaming PCs or Sony's and Microsoft's latest consoles (and the Switch did just fine against PS4 and Xbox One), but the OLED panel could make Nintendo's games look a heck of a lot better and make the company's hybrid console more appealing for fans of big third-party franchises.

 Should I wait for a Nintendo Switch 2?

-Considering that the Switch 2 is still a rumor at this point, we wouldn't count on it coming out just yet -- at least not anytime soon.
-The Nintendo Switch and Nintendo Switch Lite are at the top of our list for the best handheld gaming consoles, and we expect them to continue to get supported for years to come.
-So if you've yet to jump on the Switch bandwagon, you can do so with confidence that it won't be replaced anytime soon.
+Regardless, the Nintendo Switch is still a stellar games console, what with its hybrid design and excellent games.
+Both the Nintendo Switch and Nintendo Switch Lite are at the top of our list for the best handheld gaming consoles.
+And as such, we expect them to continue to get supported for years to come.
+If you've not got onboard the Switch train, then now is as good as time as any; you can do so with confidence that it won't be replaced anytime soon.

-Plus, if there is indeed a Switch 2 or Switch Pro, chances are it'll work with your existing Switch game library.
+The OLED Switch will work with the console's existing game library, as we expected.
 Nintendo has a history of supporting its handhelds through multiple iterations, with the Nintendo DS/Nintendo 3DS family supporting the same game library for more than a decade.
-Given how popular the Switch is, we expect Nintendo to take a similar approach for its current console.
+Given how popular the Switch is, we expect Nintendo to take a similar approach to its current console.